-Line 18 - Agricultural Water Conservation Expenses Related to the Tax Credit claimed on Arizona Form 312
+Line 17 - Agricultural Water Conservation Expenses Related to the Tax Credit claimed on Arizona Form 312

-If you claiming a credit on Arizona Form 312 on Form 301-SBI, enter the amount expenses related to the tax credit claimed.
+If you are claiming a credit on Arizona Form 312 on Form 301-SBI, enter the amount expenses related to the tax credit claimed.
 See Credit Form 312 for more information.

-Line 19 - Addition to S Corporation Income Due to Claiming Pass-Through Credit on Form 312
+Line 18 - Addition to S Corporation Income Due to Claiming Pass-Through Credit on Form 312

-Shareholders of an S Corporation who claim a credit passed through from an S corporation on Form 301-SBI must make an addition to income for the amount of expenses disallowed by reason of claiming the credit.
-An S Corporation that passes the credit through to its shareholders must notify each shareholder of their pro rata share of the adjustment.
+Shareholders of an S corporation who claim a credit passed through from an S corporation on Form 301-SBI must make an addition to income for the amount of expenses disallowed by reason of claiming the credit.

+An S Corporation that passes the following credits through to its shareholders must notify each shareholder of their pro rata share of the adjustment.
 You must include an amount on this line when claiming the Agricultural Water Conservation System Credit (Form 312).
 See Credit Form 312 for more information.

-Line 20 - Depreciation or Amortization Related to the Tax Credits Claimed on Arizona Forms 315 and 325
+Line 19 - Depreciation or Amortization Related to the Tax Credits Claimed on Arizona Forms 315 and 325

-If you claimed these tax credits, you must adjust your depreciation or amortization computed under the internal revenue code with respect to property for which a credit was taken under either section 43-1081.01 (Form 325) or for pollution control equipment for which a credit was taken on before taxable year 2022 (Form 315) that exceeds the amount of depreciation or amortization computed pursuant to the internal revenue code on the Arizona adjusted basis of the property.
+If you claimed these tax credits, you must adjust your depreciation or amortization computed under the internal revenue code with respect to property for which a credit was taken under either section 43-1081.01 (credit 325) before taxable year 2022 or that is pollution control equipment for which a credit was taken before taxable year 2022 (315) that exceeds the amount of depreciation or amortization computed pursuant to the internal revenue code on the Arizona adjusted basis of the property.